Tinovimba-Hove/Prostate-Cancer-Prediction-MachineLearning/README.md

 ## Objective

 The main objectives of this study are:
-- To assess the predictive capabilities of PVT1 exons 4A, 4B, and 9 alongside PSA in detecting prostate cancer from human serum.
+- To assess the predictive capabilities of PVT1 alongside PSA in detecting prostate cancer from human serum.
 - To improve the specificity of PSA screening methods to reduce unnecessary biopsies.

-## Data Description
-The dataset includes serum biomarker measurements from men, specifically:

-PSA: Serum prostate-specific antigen levels.

-PVT1 Exon 4A: Level of PVT1 exon 4A in serum.

-PVT1 Exon 4B: Level of PVT1 exon 4B in serum.

-PVT1 Exon 9: Level of PVT1 exon 9 in serum.

-PCa Status: Binary variable indicating the presence or absence of prostate cancer.

 ## Methodology